-Silent Night (U.K., 2021) is a gut punch of a film.
+Silent Night (the U.K., 2021) is a gut-punch of a film.
 What seems to be a traditional British Christmas gathering of family, friends, and frenemies turns into a harrowing ordeal that plays on emotions in a taut, chilling manner, with dark humor added to the mix to make matters even more mind-boggling.

-> The ensemble cast members all give strong performances, delivering the razor-sharp lines from Griffin’s sardonic screenplay with aplomb.
+The ensemble cast members all give strong performances, delivering the razor-sharp lines from Griffin’s sardonic screenplay with aplomb.
 Griffin’s direction is terrific.

 Silent Night may not be a Christmas horror film that you revisit every holiday season, but it is certain to give viewers much to chew on this year.

 AMC+ and RLJE Films will release the darkly comedic drama/horror Silent Night in theaters and streaming exclusively on AMC+ on December 3, 2021.